 EU Taxonomy is a classification system for environmentally sustainable economic activities.
-It is a framework to redirect investments towards more sustainable activities through six environmental objectives, Do No Significant Harm (DNSH) criteria, minimum social safeguards, and the detailed technical screening criteria.
+It is a framework to redirect investments towards more sustainable activities through technical screening criteria, environmental objectives, Do no significant harm criteria (DNSH), and minimum social safeguards.
 KONE discloses information according to the Non-Financial Reporting Directive (NFRD) on the environmentally sustainable economic activities as defined in the EU Taxonomy.

 At this stage, only economic activities with the most significant need and potential to make substantial contribution to climate change mitigation and adaptation have been included within the scope of the Climate Delegated Act.
-The majority of KONE's business, i.e. the manufacturing, maintenance and modernization of elevators and escalators, does not currently fall within the scope of the Taxonomy because it is not among the most high-emitting industries.
-Nonetheless, KONE has identified certain taxonomy eligible and aligned activities within its business.
-KONE has reviewed the supplementary guidance provided by the EU Commission in December 2022.
-However, our interpretation on eligibility and alignment relies predominantly on the Taxonomy Regulation and Climate Delegated Act as KONE's Taxonomy disclosure preparation has been ongoing throughout the year.
+The majority of KONE's business, i.e. the manufacturing, service and modernization of elevators and escalators, does not currently fall within the scope of the Taxonomy because it is not among the most high-emitting industries.
+Nonetheless, KONE has identified certain taxonomy-eligible and -aligned activities within its business.
 We support more sustainable urban environments and buildings with our energy-efficient and innovative offering and the use of healthy, functional, and sustainable materials.
 Furthermore, we have set ambitious science-based targets for significant reductions in our greenhouse gas (GHG) emissions by the year 2030.